StellaWangGitHub/S-P-500-Stock-Market-Prediction/README.md

 Ongoing Personal Project till the end of this month

-Comparing the performance between traditional time series analysis with modern deep learning.
+Comparing the performance between traditional time series analysis in R with modern deep learning using TensorFlow2

 May 24 : Need to understand the different performance with other python package like numpy.
 Why we use it?
 Think about reasons.